 Source:- https:// www . healthegyan . com/tag/breathing-exercise/

-The process of breathing in the Surya Bhedana Pranayama is the process of inhaling with the right nostril and exhaling from the left nostril.
+The process of breathing in the Surya Bhedana Pranayama is inhaling with the right nostril and exhaling from the left nostril.
 In all the processes of breathing, the energy goes through Pingala or Sunrise.
-In this article below, we have provided you information regarding the method of Surya Bhedana Pranayama, its benefits as well as the precautions associated with this Pranayama.
+In the article below, we have provided you with information regarding the method of Surya Bhedana Pranayama, its benefits as well as the precautions associated with this Pranayama.

 Pranayama is generally considered to be a process of breath control.
 Through Pranayama breathing, this energy is transmitted to all the channels of the body.
-Surya Bhedana Pranayama is one of such Pranayama that has many health benefits.
-This is that the complementary action is done through the right pore of the nose.
-With the regular practice of Surya Bhedana Pranayama, it helps to awaken Kundalini Chakras.
+Surya Bhedana Pranayama is one such Pranayama that has many health benefits.
+This is because the complementary action is done through the right pore of the nose.
+The regular practice of Surya Bhedi Pranayama helps to awaken Kundalini Chakras.

 What Is Surya Bhedana Pranayama (सूर्य भेदन प्राणायाम)?

 Surya (सूर्य) means the “Sun” and as per the yoga rules; the right nostril is believed to be the Surya Nadi of our body.
-In the Surya Bhedana Pranayama, we use our Pingala i.e. right nostril for inhalation as well the left nostril for exhalation process.
-The Surya Bhedana Pranayama is known as “Right Nostril Breathing” in English.
+In the Surya Bhedi Pranayama, we use our Pingala i.e. right nostril for inhalation and the left nostril for the exhalation process.
+The Surya Bhedi Pranayama is known as “Right Nostril Breathing” in English.

-This pranayama increases the efficiency of the nervous system and digestive system.
+This pranayama increases the efficiency of the nervous system and digestive systems.

 Steps to Do Surya Bhedana Pranayama:

-We are explaining the method of Surya Bhedana Pranayama for pulse purification.
-Check out the methods of doing Surya Bhedana Pranayama right below:
+We are explaining the method of Surya Bhedi Pranayama for pulse purification.
+Check out the methods of doing Surya Bhedi Pranayama right below: